There are approximately 4 million apps available for download today—and that’s just in the Apple App Store and Google Play Store.

 Whichever phrase you prefer, they all mean the same thing: It’s better to take your time than to work too hastily.
 This certainly rings true when you’re building an app, and great developers know it.

-Being able to build and launch quickly is the ideal situation, sure, but in most cases, it’s not realistic, and it’s not smart.
+Being able to build and launch an app quickly is the ideal situation and it’s real when you use visual programming tools.
+However, if you choose traditional developing in most cases, it’s not realistic, and it’s not smart.

 Your goal shouldn’t be to throw an app together in record time; it should be to build the best app you possibly can with the time, budget, and objectives that you have.
 And you can’t design, build and launch an app without some strategic planning to get you off on the right foot.